BikLab/MARS8180-EnvDataSci/Week5b-taxonomy-contaminants.md

 phylo_tree <- tree$data # tree data is stored as a phyloseq object
 ```

-### View taxonomy file

 The taxonomy file is not formatted correctly.
 All the taxonomy is in one
 column.
-Each taxonomic level has to be in its own column
+Ideally, each taxonomic level should have its own column.

 ``` r
 head(taxonomy_df)